 Material from martiebell1, Kassy Daggett and the Daggett Family tree and SomersetC on ancestry.com

 Find My Past

 Rosehill Cemetery, Montrose, Scotland

 Beneath the Southern Cross, The Story of Ellen Dillon and her Australian Descendants, compiled and written by David Michael and Marie Ray

 Thanks to Peter Rundle for his information and material about his Newcastle family.

 Thanks must go to Maggie Fenton for all her help and collaboration over our ancestry.com family trees, for her help regarding the Duncan/Lindsay Grave at Rosehill Cemetery, Montrose, Scotland and for providing me with photographs of her Duncan family from Scotland.

 Finally, to my very patient husband Geoff Rundle, thank you.
-Geoff has accompanied me on every journey, every cemetery search and has to put up with my constant absences while I spend time writing up our family history.
-Often, whilst on one of my family “jags” he will ask me, “What century am I in now!?” as I put together the chapters that complete my research.
+Geoff has accompanied me on every journey and cemetery visit and has to put up with my constant absences while I spend time writing up our family history.
+Often, whilst on one of my family “jags” he will ask me, “What century are you in now!?” as I put together the chapters that complete my research.
 For me, it is has been a constant pleasure, an absorbing experience and honour to be the author of our family history.